awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

-# Amazon CloudWatch code examples for the SDK for .NET
+# CloudWatch code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with Amazon CloudWatch (CloudWatch) to manage custom metrics and alarms.